 Symposium ‘Art, Ethics, Schizophrenia & the Marine Environment’

 On Saturday 24 November A Tale of a Tub i.c.w.
-HE.RO Gallery organizes an afternoon of screenings, talks, and a panel discussion during Amsterdam Art Weekend in the context of Leviathan.
-Confirmed speakers include Amira Gad (Serpentine Gallery, London), Corina Brussaard (Professor of Viral Ecology, Royal Netherlands Institute for Sea Research), Jeff Diamanti (Lecturer Literary and Cultural Analysis at the University of Amsterdam, author of Terminal Landscapes: Media Ecologies of Postindustrial Energy Cultures — forthcoming) and Shezad Dawood.
-Please find more information here.
+HE.RO Gallery organized an afternoon of screenings, talks, and a panel discussion during Amsterdam Art Weekend in the context of Leviathan.
+Speakers included Amira Gad (Serpentine Gallery, London), Martin Ziegler (Royal Netherlands Institute for Sea Research), Jeff Diamanti (Lecturer Literary and Cultural Analysis at the University of Amsterdam, author of Terminal Landscapes: Media Ecologies of Postindustrial Energy Cultures — forthcoming) and Shezad Dawood.
+The video registrations of their presentations can be viewed online (click here).

 About Shezad Dawood